joeportnoy/challenges/excel-challenge/README.md

 # Excel Challenge #

 This is Joe Portnoy's Crowdfunding Excel Challenge submissions.
-I have provided my answers to the questions below as well as in the document in the enclosed folder.
+I have provided my answers to the questions below as well as in the document called "Data Analysis.docx"

 ## Data analysis ##